-Join Seán Duggan for an in-depth discussion in this video Creating custom transitions with layer masks, part of Creative Video Compositing with Photoshop.
+Join Seán Duggan for an in-depth discussion in this video Creating custom transitions with layer masks, part of Photoshop: Creative Video Compositing.

 We've already seen how easy it is to animate a layer mask using key frames.
 With this technique, it's also possible to create custom transitions between video clips or for special effects when fading elements like text and titles.
 So in this file here, this is one of the transitions in the title sequence of the Bear River TV show.
 And as the crate floats by, the title of the show comes in, and then it fades into this other clip.
 The door opens up.
 And then at this point, I want to fade the title text here, except I want to do it in a way that's a little bit more custom than just a regular generic fade.

 I want to add a little bit of gritty, grungy texture to that fade.
 So, here is how we go about that.
 I'm going to go to the channels panel, and it's a good idea to make sure you do have a layer selected, because in Photoshop you can click down in the empty area below the layers in the layers panel.
 And that means that no layers are selected at all.
 So just make sure that you do have one of the layers selected so you can add an alpha channel.
 Come to your channels panel, click on that down there.
 That's the Add New Channel button, and you're going to get a black alpha channel.

 Next, I'm going to make sure that my brush tool is selected, and I'm going to be painting with white as my foreground color.
 And I'm just going to double check that my blend mode to my brush is normal and my opacity is at 100%.
 Now I can always come up to the options bar to choose a brush, but a quicker way to do that is to just right click in the image.
 And when you right click, you get that same brushes panel there that allows you to choose a brush.
 So, I'm just going to choose one of these grungy brushes down here.
 That looks pretty good.
 And I'm just going to start painting some random squiggly strokes.